learn-co-students/module-4-code-challenge-round-2-nyc-web-012720-poesy-1586957457/README.md

 As a user:

 1. [v]When the app starts, I can see all currently created poems.
-2. []I can show/hide the form to create new poems.
+2. [v]I can show/hide the form to create new poems.
-3. []I can create poems and they are still there when I refresh the page.
+3. [v]I can create poems and they are still there when I refresh the page.
-4. []I can mark poems as read and see some visual difference when a poem has been read.
+4. [v]I can mark poems as read and see some visual difference when a poem has been read.

 ## Advanced Deliverables